raph-topo/wp-translations/README.md

 }
 ```

-Composer will try to pull down translations for all your packages from wordpress.org every time you install or update a package.
+Composer will try to install translations from wordpress.org every time you install or update a package.

 To force-update translations for already installed packages, delete the following folders:
 - `web/app/plugins` — except `web/app/plugins/.gitkeep`